mockoon/mockoon.com/content/cloud-docs/data-synchronization-team-collaboration.md

 These quotas and limits are subject to change.
 Please refer to your [account settings](/account/subscription/) for the latest information.

-## Limitations
+## Unsupported features

-Here is a list of limitations of the current version of the data synchronization feature:
+The data synchronization does not support the following features:

-- External files linked to the environment are not synchronized (e.g. environment's certificates or files used in the "File" response body type).
+- External files linked to the environment are not uploaded and served (e.g. environment's certificates or files used in the "File" response body type).
+File serving is generally not supported in cloud environments and linking files is disabled.
-- The CLI package cannot deploy cloud environments yet ([but it's on our roadmap](https://github.com/mockoon/mockoon/issues/1736)).